MadjawBadpaw/bgp-detector/README.md

 ### 3. Stop
 Press `Ctrl+C` in the terminal — it will shut down cleanly.

+#If it doesn't respond, run `stop.bat` to force kill all Python processes and free port 8000.#

 ---

 ## Quickstart (Manual / Linux / Mac)